-Toby Bradford, tenor, is from Pasadena, California and will be pursuing a Master of Music in Vocal Performance at the A.J.
-Fletcher Opera Institute with Dr. Marilyn Taylor.
+Toby Bradford, tenor, from Pasadena, California, is pursuing a Master of Music in Vocal Performance at the A.J.
+Fletcher Opera Institute, studying with Dr. Marilyn Taylor.
 He completed a Bachelor of Music from the UCLA Herb Alpert School of Music, under the instruction of world-renowned baritone Vladimir Chernov.

 Toby was also a member of the UCLA Gluck Fellows Vocal Ensemble, offering educational performances at schools, libraries, senior centers and other nontraditional venues throughout Los Angeles County.

 B.M.University of California, Los Angeles